-Known as the ZMR250, C250, Blackout Clone, QAV250, H250 or the Mystery 250, whatever the real name is, this Chinese made CF mini H quad frame has been everywhere.
+Known as the ZMR250, C250, Blackout Clone, QAV250, H250 or the Mystery 250, whatever the real name is, this Chinese made CF mini H quad frame has been mentioned everywhere.
 Every time when I shared photos of broken FPV250 frame photos, there would be people suggesting me to try this carbon fibre 250 frame.
-Since I have killed my last plastic mini quad frame, I will give this CF frame a shot!
+Since I have killed my last plastic mini quad frame, I will give this carbon fibre frame a shot!

 I recently received a carbon fibre ZMR mini quad frame, and did a short review on it.

 This quadcopter build is not going to be a clean one.
 I am literally just moving everything from my broken FPV250 quad to this new frame, so the wires are not going to be the correct length.
 Some of the pictures are borrowed from my previous FPV250 build for demonstration purposes.

 Are you struggling on what parts to use in your min quad?
 See the complete part list for 250 size mini quad.

 Had a blast flying in the wood.
 This frame survived another day :D But unfortunately not the poor props!